 - Information Sheet 239 How ASIC handles whistleblower reports (INFO 239)

-Information for company officers and company auditors
+Information for companies, company officers and company auditors

 Company officers, company auditors, and other senior people within companies have obligations under the Corporations Act if they receive a report from a whistleblower.
 Unless these people handle the whistleblower report correctly, they may breach the Corporations Act obligations.